Property Investment · Last updated 2 June 2026

 Central Residential Areas

-The established residential streets of the town centre retain value as the core of the local market.
+The established residential streets of the town centre, including Centro, the Calle Real area, and the Paseo Marítimo, retain value as the core of the local market.
 Properties here benefit from walkability and proximity to existing services.
+The town average of €2,386/sqm (as of January 2026) reflects this established demand.
 Price increases in this zone tend to be steadier and more predictable than in emerging peripheral areas.

 Near the Gibraltar Border

-Properties close to the Gibraltar border crossing have historically been undervalued because of the friction and congestion associated with that location.
-As crossing conditions improve through 2026, the proximity premium of being close to Gibraltar rather than further away should strengthen.
-This is the part of La Linea most directly exposed to the treaty effect.
+Properties close to the Gibraltar border crossing have historically been priced lower because of the friction and congestion associated with that location.
+As crossing conditions improve through 2026, the proximity to Gibraltar should shift from a drawback to an advantage.
+San Felipe and the streets immediately adjacent to the frontier are the areas most directly exposed to the treaty effect.
+Rental demand here is driven by cross-border workers, with the town average rent running at €10.50/sqm per month, up 10.64% year on year as of January 2026.

 Area Investment Profile Key Driver

-Central residential streets Steady, moderate growth Overall market improvement
+Central residential (Centro, Calle Real) Steady, moderate growth, €2,386/sqm avg Overall market improvement

 Seafront / Paseo Marítimo Premium, lifestyle appeal Tourism + quality-of-life buyers